The Camp DeWolfe Legacy Society – “The Lord is faithful in all his words, and gracious in all his deeds.” – Psalm 145:13

 Camp DeWolfe and the Episcopal Church have affected many lives.
 You probably grew, developed, and were nurtured in your faith by the church’s witness and work, and may even have participated in Camp DeWolfe’s programs.
 It is only natural that you would want to help continue its work by providing a gift through your estate planning.
 A bequest through a will is the simplest and most common planned gift.
 It can be an outright monetary bequest, a percentage of your estate, a percentage of the “rest, residue, and remainder” of your estate after a number of other bequests have been fulfilled, or a specific asset such as personal or real property.
 It could also be a contingent bequest, to be exercised only if some other intention is unable to be fulfilled (such as a named heir predeceasing you).
 You can have charitable bequests given for general purposes or to support specific programs at Camp DeWolfe.
 Examples of bequest language are:

-“I give, devise, and bequeath to the board and leadership of Camp DeWolfe, whose address is Camp DeWolfe, Camp DeWolfe, P.O.
-Box 487, Wading River, New York 11792, the sum of $________, to be used for its general purposes.”
-“I give, devise, and bequeath 10% of the rest, residue, and remainder of my estate to Camp DeWolfe, whose address is Camp DeWolfe, P.O.
-Box 487, Wading River, New York 11792, to be used for its summer camp program.”
+“I give, devise, and bequeath to the board and leadership of Camp DeWolfe, whose address is Camp DeWolfe, Camp DeWolfe, 408 North Side Road, Wading River, New York 11792, the sum of $________, to be used for its general purposes.”
+“I give, devise, and bequeath 10% of the rest, residue, and remainder of my estate to Camp DeWolfe, whose address is Camp DeWolfe, 408 North Side Road, Wading River, New York 11792, to be used for its summer camp program.”

 Procedures: You should always make your estate plan with the assistance of an attorney.
 The money spent is minimal compared to the savings in taxes and the reduction in complications and confusion.